General Rules

 (a) Membership may be canceled via email.

-2. Strike Procedures
+2. Procedures for Labor Actions

 (a) At the start of the voting period, the proposal will be shared with the general membership.